BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * I should practice how to turn math into code.
 Explore [scipy.linalg turtorial](https://github.com/BrianYang2013/JHU_AI_Journey/blob/main/50%20-%20Coding/EN%20625.250%20-%20Linear%20Algeba.ipynb)

 2021-06-12 W2 Reflect:
-* Chapter 7, Problem set 7.7, Problem 20: Algebra perspective or group of equations, but not individual equation.
+* Chapter 7, Problem set 7.7, Problem 20: Linear Algebra focus on a GROUP of equations, but not a particular equation.
 * Chapter 7: solution (basis) lives in the null space.
-The number of BASIS means dimention of the null space.
+The number of basis means dimention of the null space.
-* Chapter 7: KCL: just add the current (or minus if opposite direction)
+* Chapter 7: KCL: just simply think from the loop perspective.
+Identify the current direction.
 * Maybe I should allow a few empty box in the github contribution.
 Busy day with full of meetings happens.
-I should not influence or bother by a little green box.
-It might good for show off or HR but not really good for me.
+I should not bother by those little green boxes.
 If you really want a full year green, write a program and submit empty content every day.

 #Typo and error in textbook
 * Chapter 7